 If we can learn to respect the otherness of other and accept the God-given uniqueness of each one of the seven billion of us, then conflicts fade and solutions emerge.

 The sole intent of this essay is to understand the struggle of “Single American Muslim women” and keeping them from living with frustrations of culture and their wants and needs.
-We have expand our fold be reflective of God’s boundlessness and extending Prophet Muhammad’s mercy to the entire universe.
-After all, God says, he created all of us from one single couple, thus we are all one family and should not have any barriers between us.
+We have expanded our fold to be reflective of God’s boundlessness and extending Prophet Muhammad’s mercy to the entire universe.
+After all, God says, he created all of us from one single couple; thus we are all one family and should not have any barriers between us.

-Here is another article written by Dr. Asma Lamrabelt, Muslim Scholor in Morocco, I was pleased to read as she also has a similar but a layered take.
+Here is another article was written by Dr. Asma Lamrabelt, Muslim Scholar in Morocco, I was pleased to read as she also has a similar but a layered take.

 Dr. Mike Mohamed Ghouse is committed to building a cohesive America and offers pluralistic solutions on issues of the day.
 Mike@Interfaithmarriages.org